 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate high-level skills in collaboration and coordination towards common goals in formal and informal settings
+- Demonstrate skills in collaboration and coordination towards common goals in formal and informal settings.

-- Design, implement and evaluate a strategic leadership initiative that enhances a community
+- Design, implement and evaluate a leadership initiative that enhances a community.

 Students must complete an Application Form on the VC's Courses website to be enrolled in this course, including a 1-page CV and a brief project proposal (300 words), outlining: